ashishguptanew/Movie-Suggestion-Program/README.md

 ## In this program, we've created movie suggestions engine for four users which includes,

-  - movie type,
+  - Movie type,
-  - country of the movie,
+  - Country of the movie,
-  - popular actor,
+  - Popular actor,
-  - year category.
+  - Year category.